fees & rebates

 Accredited Mental Health Social Workers are bound by a code of ethics and professional standards of practice, which includes maintaining confidentiality about what you discuss with them.

 At steady space your privacy and right to confidentiality is taken seriously.
-The commitment to maintaining high standards of respecting your rights includes that you can access confidential support that aligns with Australian privacy laws, compliance standards, and AASW guidelines where relevant.
+My commitment to maintaining the highest standard of care and protection of rights, includes practising with respect to confidential support that aligns with Australian privacy laws, compliance standards, and professional guidelines.
 What you share in your sessions is treated with care, respect, and discretion.

-There are exceptional circumstances where your information would need to be shared without your consent - where serious risks to your safety or that of others is concerned.
+Exceptional circumstances where information would need to be shared without your consent involves where a serious risk to your safety or that of others is concerned.
 Under these circumstances, there are still limitations as to what can be shared, and with who.
-Our practice is to involve you and advise of planned disclosure, wherever possible.
-There are, however, circumstances where it is recommended that a person not be advised of disclosure - and again this is most often in regard to disclosure potentially impacting the safety of you, or another.
-You can see our privacy policy on the website, and full details of confidentiality limits are outlined within initial intake consent forms.
-If you wish to see these before the intake process, you can also send an email to request all forms.
-You are also encouraged to ask any questions or discuss any concerns prior to or during your appointment.
+My practice is to involve you in a process of collaboration and transparency to advise of planned disclosure, wherever possible.
+There are, however, rare circumstances where it is recommended a person not be advised of disclosure — for example, if it is deemed this could potentially impact the safety of you, or another.

 Referral Process